 Under the current patent system, patent aggregators (a.k.a. “patent trolls”) can amass patent rights for the sole purpose of suing companies that develop products.
 Because it can be difficult to determine who owns which patent, it can be difficult to seek a license or challenge the validity of a patent.
 Some patent aggregators own tens of thousands of patents and distribute their holdings across hundreds of secret subsidiaries that exist in webs of complex networks.

 This lack of disclosure has another subtle but critical social impact.
 “Women, in general, and women of color, in particular, are seriously underrepresented in the patent system,” Feldman wrote.
 “Without complete data, we have no idea of the extent to which the government’s system of handing out valuable patent rights may be bypassing important segments of the population.”

 Many companies place their patents in foreign subsidiaries to avoid U.S. taxes.
 “As the U.S. patent system currently stands, we have no way of knowing the extent to which foreign interests may control our intellectual capital,” Feldman stated in her written testimony.
 Leahy said there was widespread bipartisan interest in finding a solution to the matter of offshore patent ownership.

 The subcommittee also heard testimony from Allon Stabinksy (Intel), Abigail Rives (Engine), and David J. Kappos (Cravath, Swaine & Moore LLP., former PTO director).
-Stabinsky is UC Hastings ’98.
+Stabinsky is UC Law SF ’98.